Shell’s aggressive investment in alternative power reminds us that the future is electric

 As the EV surge continues and industries beyond traditions energy providers scramble to adjust to new models and accommodate a new set of customer needs, Shell’s acquisitions position the company at the vanguard of oil companies looking to ride the lightning.

 Eneco is currently owned by 53 Dutch municipalities, and has opted to remain privatized through a controlled auction thus far.
 A Woodmac analysis of its 2017 net assets indicated that Eneco could be valued at close to $3bn, including multiple interests holding over 1300 MW of renewable generation capacity.

 For Shell, who is already linked with Eneco in the building of the Borssele 3 and 4 offshore windfarms (731.5MW), this solid asset base is complemented by Eneco’s strong brand across both generation and supply, energy storage, smart heating controls, demand response and EV charging.

-The EV wave poses numerous and unique challenges for the oil and gas industry, but some companies like Shell have adopted a strategy of “If you can’t beat ‘em, join ‘em.”
-If current trends continue, Shell’s aggressive investment in the alternative power and renewables value chain should remind even the most established companies that the future is electric, and open for business.
+The EV wave poses numerous and unique challenges for the oil and gas industry, but some companies like Shell have adopted a strategy of “If you can’t beat ‘em, join ‘em”.
+If current trends continue, Shell’s aggressive investment in alternative power and the renewables value chain should remind companies that the future is electric, and open for business.